 State Testing: Students will also be assessed according to state requirements.
-Please review appendix for list of state standardized exams.
+Please review the appendix for a list of state standardized exams.
 All tests will be conducted during the school year and the results will be made available for families.